History_Timeline_1950s.jpg

 2011

-• Southland jumps into the growing Integrated Project Delivery (IPD) market with five IPD projects from private clients.
+• While revenue reaches $407 million, we jump into the growing Integrated Project Delivery (IPD) market with five IPD projects from private clients.

-• Southland innovates and bench tests the Fan Powered Induction Unit (FPIU), which has since become an industry standard.
+• We innovate the Fan Powered Induction Unit (FPIU), which has since become an industry standard.

 • In honor of the late David C.J.
-Peters, the David C.J.
-Peters Scholarship Fund is established with the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
+Peters, we establish a scholarship fund with the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).

 History_Milestone_2012.jpg